MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/communication-sms-readme.md

 ms.service:
 ---

-# Azure Communication SMS client library for JavaScript - Version 1.0.0
+# Azure Communication SMS client library for JavaScript - version 1.0.0

 Azure Communication SMS services gives developers the ability to send SMS messages from a phone number that can be purchased through Communication Services.